18 Most Common Animals Living In Ponds

 Snakes

 Snakes are predatory reptiles that are deadly to most animals already listed.
-Ponds make the perfect home for snakes as these habitats contain most of their food.
+Ponds make the perfect home for snakes as these damp habitats contain most of their food, including various pond animals.

 Species such as garter snakes enjoy these habitats as they are the primary predator of insects and small fishes.